-Choosing the best tools and supplements for you and your beard is a tough task, but one that is very much worth the effort.
+Choosing the best tools (best beard brush and comb) and supplements for you and your beard is a tough task, but one that is very much worth the effort.

 Today though, we are going to tackle one of the ultimate questions that every new beardsman must tackle early on, that classic question we get asked so often:

 So in this article that is exactly what we’re going to do.

 We’ll look at what kind of beard each tool is best for and the pros and cons of each tool, so you can decide which one is best for you and your beard.